exogen/graphbrainz/docs/schema.md

   area: Area

   # The area in which an artist began their career (or where
-  # were born, if the artist is a person).
+  # they were born, if the artist is a person).
   beginArea: Area

   # The area in which an artist ended their career (or where